How do Christians “Stand-up and Fight for What’s Right”?

 So, a couple of things:

-First, any idiot could have predicted we would end up here.
+For the record, any idiot could have predicted we would end up here.
 The slippery slope is real.
 One action or decision really does lead to another set of actions and decisions.
 The situation we find ourselves in delivers iron-clad proof of that fact.
 Second, we must stop kidding ourselves about the whole “peaceful protest” twaddle.
 There are few (if any) “peaceful protesters” left anymore.
 There were peaceful protests immediately following the death of George Floyd.
 However, that ship has officially sailed.
 The movement has been hijacked.
 Those “protesting” are politically driven criminals who care little about the issues they SAY they are fighting for.
 Period.
 Finally, the situation we find ourselves in is a direct result of deception (Psalm 52:3).
 Deception cannot be ignored.
-Decent people cannot sit back passively and hope the culture gets it’s act together.
+Decent people cannot sit back passively and hope the culture gets its act together.
 It won’t unless we:

 Pray –